joe-vella/electron-window-service/README.md

 # electron-window-service

-This is a minimal Electron application based origionally on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.
-The main window creation code was replaced with WindowService to facilitate creating the main and additional windows.

-The WindowService, which runs in the main process, facilitates creating, managing, and communicating between Electron windows, including sharing state.
+The Electron Window Service, which runs in the main process, facilitates creating, managing, and communicating between Electron windows, including sharing state.
 Please note that while I intend to now use this service within Angular Electron applications, this example usage of the service is bare bones for simplicity.

 This is my first public repo.
 I look forward to any and all input from the community.